WastefulNick/npst-2020/README.md

 I just want to start of by saying that this is my first ever writeup, and the second CTF I have ever participated in (the first being NPST 2019).
 It being my first writeup means that I don't really have any clue what I'm doing, and I'm just writing whatever comes to mind.
 So please bear this in mind if you do decide to read through.
 I will also be presenting how I solved the challenges, and not the fine-polished, perfect ways to do it.
 This is because in a CTF where your ranking is based on completion time, a messy, yet quick solution, is what gets you to the top.

+I've also written everything without any form of spell check, and with minimal proofreading.
+Expect quite a few errors.

 ## December 1st
 On the first day we receive an email on the website with a verification code `RUV{JgkJqPåGtFgvLwnKilgp}`.
 Our supervisor had however dropped this code in their salad, so we had to decrypt it.
 The code can easily be recognized to be caesaer cipher, as hinted by it being dropped in the salad.
 Upon decrypting it with a shift of 2, you received the first flag: `PST{HeiHoNåErDetJulIgjen}`